 I’ve been a certified personal trainer since 2005.
-I graduated with a B.S. in Physics, with an emphasis on biological sciences from Loyola Marymount University, Los Angeles in 2004.
+I graduated with a B.S. in Physics, with an emphasis on biological sciences from Loyola Marymount University, Los Angeles in 2004, and A Masters in Sport and Exercise Science in 2019.
 I also received certifications through the National Academy of Sports Medicine (NASM), the Aerobics and Fitness Association of America (AFAA), and most importantly, the CrossFit Instructor Level I certification.
 I’m also CrossFit Nutrition Certified, Crossfit Movement and Mobility Certified, Catalyst Athletics Weightlifting and USA Weightlifting level 1 Certified.
 I’m also currently pursuing my Masters degree in Exercise Science.

 I got into fitness back when I was 13.
 As an overweight child, I was fortunate enough to have access to a personal trainer at my local gym who helped me lose weight and gain confidence in a particularly vulnerable time of my life.
 I continued on my own to study many facets of diet and fitness through high school and college.
 I was attending college in Los Angeles with the intent of becoming a physician.
 I would go to class during the day, then spend two hours in the gym 4-5 days a week before studying.
 Needless to say fitness fascinated me far more than Quantum Mechanics.

 After graduating, I studied for the medical school entrance examinations, and got a job at the UCLA division of Dermatology as a lab technician.
 Fortunately, I realized back then that I would never be happy spending my days in a hospital.
 I felt like I could do more preventing sickness than treating it.
 After a year, I left UCLA, and got a job as a personal trainer.